 But it had such a nice sound and all those pearls everywhere.
 Plus Cannonball played this vintage on so many great albums.
 I had an idea.
 Strip this horn and reveal the true beauty of what was underneath.
 Let it resonate for all its worth.
 Put back on the original guard.
 Resolder the guard feet to eliminate any body tube stress.
 Slip in some slightly oversized flat nickel resonators for a little extra punch.
 Use the best Pisoni Pro pads.
 It was gonna be good.

 We decided to push the project just a little bit further.
 Since the lacquer was being chemically stripped (with absolutely not one touch of a buffing wheel), why not put the original Series 1 engraving pattern on the bow and C/C# pad cups?
 Sherry Huntley of Artistic Engraving did the work and it is absolutely beautiful.

 The setup is pretty much wide open.
 With a Meyer Brothers NY 5M, this horn makes a serious statement.
 It’s so much fun to play.
 It’s so alive in your hands.
 And those amazing pearl palm and side keys feel so special on your fingers.
 I just love this horn.
 Cosmetically?
 Let’s just say it transformed into a closet horn that you can actually play without worrying about scratching the lacquer.

 The owner is so happy with this project that we’ve matched it with a tenor of the same vintage.
-See the finished project and get the low-down.

 Nothing sounds quite like an old Conn Chu Berry – especially if it’s the gold burnished Artist model.
 However a characteristic of this vintage is that the ergonomics aren’t particularly user-friendly.
 The goal with this horn was to blend a classic 1920’s sax with more modern key work and enhanced performance.